SchwarzIT/onyx/apps/docs/src/basics/appearance.md

 # Appearance

 A unit system helps to simplify the structure of components layouts.
-Employing a systematic approach to all units like margin, padding and radius leads to a more seamless and balanced user experience.
+Employing a systematic approach to all units like margin, padding and radius leads to a more seamless, balanced and unified user experience.
 It not only establishes the groundwork for responsive design but also paves the way for a customizable UI density system.
 This, in turn, contributes to the overall improvement of all onyx product's quality and accessibility.

 ## 4 px system